Discover the new FENS webinar series on “How concepts and techniques emerged in neuroscience”

 FENS News, Neuroscience News

-The FENS Committee for Higher Education and Training (CHET) and History Committee and have organised a new series of online webinars, “How concepts and techniques emerged in neuroscience: a historical perspective”, which aims to pair current trends in neuroscience, from revolutionary techniques or neuroscience concepts, with their historical roots and relevant historical figures in the field.
+The FENS Committee for Higher Education and Training (CHET) and FENS History Committee have organised a new series of online webinars, “How concepts and techniques emerged in neuroscience: a historical perspective”, which aims to pair current trends in neuroscience, from revolutionary techniques or neuroscience concepts, with their historical roots and relevant historical figures in the field.

 Santiago Ramón y Cajal, the Spanish founder of modern neuroscience, was the first researcher to identify dendritic spines as important neuronal structures and the role that spines play in learning and memory.
 Before, these tiny structures were considered mere artefacts.